Lafayette Radio Electronics: Retail stores

 With fewer than 100 stores, far fewer than the aggressively expanding Radio Shack's thousands of local outlets, Lafayette Radio remained more of a dedicated enthusiasts' store than a mass marketer.
 The company was also hurt by the advent of electronics retailers relying on aggressive marketing techniques and competitive pricing in the late 1970s.
 Many experienced managers departed.
 The company filed for bankruptcy in 1981 and most Lafayette stores in the state of New York closed by the end of the year.
 Approximately two thirds of company-owned stores were closed immediately.
 According to one employee, they were "given 48 hours to tear the entire store down, get everything boxed that had a valid and current stock number, and get it on a truck to take it back to Syosset (Lafayette’s Long Island warehouse).
 Anything that wasn’t on the official inventory sheets was to be discarded".

 In 1981, Lafayette Radio entered Chapter 11 bankruptcy.
 Several Lafayette stores were purchased by Circuit City of Richmond, Virginia.
 Of the 150 stores that Lafayette had once owned, eight stores remained when Circuit City took over.
 In order to keep the Lafayette name, which was popular in New York, Circuit City changed the store names to "Lafayette-Circuit City".
 However, these store locations were much smaller than a standard Circuit City, and did not carry major appliances, which Circuit City carried at the time.
 The stores were eventually closed as Circuit City left the New York Market (only to return later).
 The Syosset repair center was kept open a year after the last store closing to handle warranty coverage.
-Lafayette-Circuit City used the phrase "no haggling" in its ad campaign, which featured celebrities such as Don King, in trying to demonstrate that the lowest price was always posted, unlike many competitors in where you would have to bargain with the sales person for a lower price.
+Lafayette-Circuit City used the phrase "no haggling" in its ad campaign, which featured celebrities such as Don King, in trying to demonstrate that the lowest price was always posted, unlike many competitors where you would have to bargain with the sales person for a lower price.
 This approach, however, did not work, and Lafayette-Circuit City fell due to competition from other New York area electronic retailers such as Newmark and Lewis, Trader Horn, The Wiz, Crazy Eddie, and PC Richard.

 As of 2003, the Lafayette brand name was re-launched at the CES show that year.
-Their products are only offered through special dealers and limited retail stores.
+The company's products are offered only through special dealers and limited retail stores.